Echogene/Jokatu/README.md

 Jokatu
 ======

 Some playing about with the Spring framework.
+Experimentation includes but is not limited to:

+- Authentication with Mozilla Personæ
+- Server sent events